Nike's Strategy Analysis

 Key Competitive Advantages:

-Strategy Cascade for NIKE, Inc.
+Strategy Cascade for Nike

 Drive Product Innovation and Portfolio Rebalancing